Trade Forex Trading

 1.2050 - 1.2000 = 50 pips

-Therefore, 50 pips move for Mini lot is equivalent to $50 dollars
+Hence, 50 pips move for Mini contract/lot is equivalent to $50

-If the trade moves in the direction of the trade, the trader will make a profit of $50 dollars.
-If the trade moves against the direction of the trade, the trader will make a loss of $50.
+If the executed trade moves favorably aligned with the direction of the FX transaction, the trader earns a profit of fifty dollars ($50).
+Conversely, if the FX transaction moves against the direction of the trade execution, the FX trader incurs a loss of fifty dollars ($50).

 The profit or loss will be: